Foot Tattoo Care: 8 Things You Need to Know

 It is unrealistic to expect to stay off your foot entirely in the days following your session, but it is important to try and limit the amount of time you are keeping your freshly tattooed foot under pressure.

 Swelling is a natural part of the healing process and should be managed as best as possible.

 This includes keeping stress and weight off of your foot whenever possible and keeping it elevated to help reduce the swelling.

 #4 Keeping Your New Tattoo Clean

-Keeping the site if your fresh inking clean is one of the most important steps in the aftercare process.
+Keeping the site with your fresh ink clean is one of the most important steps in the aftercare process.

 This keeps your foot clear from infection, or any other abnormalities.

-As recommended in other posts, when the time comes to wash your tattoo, do it gently with your hand and avoid any course towels or sponges.
+As recommended in other posts, when the time comes to wash your tattoo, do it gently with your hands.

 Sometimes, during the healing process, tattoos can get a bit of plasma on the surface.
 You will want to make sure that you wash this off completely, as it can scab and cause painfulness or itching.